IAmJuniorB/PyMaths/README.md

 > ##### **Arguments:**

+        - l:
-        - l: The length of the rectangle.
+                The length of the rectangle.

+        - b:
-        - b: The breadth of the rectangle.
+                The breadth of the rectangle.

 > ##### **Returns:**

+        - float:
-        - The perimeter of the rectangle.
+                The perimeter of the rectangle.

-        - return 2 * (l + b)
+        return 2 * (l + b)

 ---
 ### `pythagoras_theorem_length(self, a: float, b: float) -> float:`